rkwong43/Toh/README.md

 ## Future Features
 Features currently under development or planned for the future.
  * Adding or creating a custom ship for the player.
- * Selecting ships from the hangar for the player, each with different statistics.
  * Adding sound and scrolling animations for the menu.
  * Adding a story mode with chapters.
  * Adding a constant progression system (for release of game)